aptech/docs/docs/CR-cvtosa.rst

 ----------------
 .. function:: cvtosa(cv)

-    :param cv: to be converted to a string array.
+    :param cv: Character vector to be converted to a string array.
-    :type cv: NxK character vector
+    :type cv: NxK vector

-    :returns: sa (*NxK string array*), contains the contents of  cv.
+    :returns: **sa** (*NxK string array*) - contains the contents of  cv.

 Examples
 ----------------